kikinteractive/yaml-stratus/README.md

 ### Inheritance using `!merge`

-Allows the merging of data from two source data hierarchies.
+Allows the merging of data from two or more source data hierarchies.
+Note that data hierarchies are merged in alphabetical order, with later entries overwriting earlier ones.
+It is highly recommended to use a numerical prefix on the individual hierarchies.

 This is the heart of `yamlstratus` allowing a kind of inheritance.
 Ex.

 yaml:
 ```